Medium/opensource/ocla-1.0.md

 ### Preface

-The Agreement is an agreement between You, The Users, The Contributors, and The Obvious Corporation.
+The Agreement is an agreement between You, the Users, the Contributors, and The Obvious Corporation.
 The intent of The Agreement is to clarify what it means for You to become one of The Contributors.

+The Agreement is meant to protect You, the Users, the Contributors, and The Obvious Corporation from the malicious misdeeds of others.
+The Agreement is *not* intended to restrict how You use Your own Contributions.

 The Agreement is written in plain English and as such is meant to be reasonably understood by You and all those affected by it.
 The terms